-On all computers which access a shared installation of CST STUDIO SUITE® on Windows, a special installation program (install-cluster-node.bat) found in the "Cluster Setup Tools" folder of the CST STUDIO SUITE® installation needs to be executed once in order to create some required registry settings and install prerequisite packages which are required by the program files of CST STUDIO SUITE®.
+ities" folder of the CST Studio Suite® installation needs to be executed once in order to create some required registry settings and install prerequisite packages which are required by the program files of CST Studio Suite®.
 This installer can be started in non-interactive mode.
-Please refer to the readme-setup-cluster-node.txt file found in the "Cluster Setup Tools" folder which contains information about the installation procedure and the command line interface of the installer.
+Please refer to the readme-setup-cluster-node.txt file found in the "ClusterUtilities" folder which contains information about the installation procedure and the command line interface of the installer.

-On computers which access a shared installation of CST STUDIO SUITE® on Linux, no additional steps are required.
-However, it is recommended to start the cst_system_check tool found in the installation folder at least once on each computer using the shared installation to make sure that all system packages and tools required to use the CST STUDIO SUITE® program files are available.
+On computers which access a shared installation of CST Studio Suite® on Linux, no additional steps are required.
+However, it is recommended to start the cst_system_check tool found in the installation folder at least once on each computer using the shared installation to make sure that all system packages and tools required to use the CST Studio Suite® program files are available.